VP Pence heads to Asia-Pacific amid North Korean posturing

 - Tour will also include stops in Tokyo, Jakarta and Sydney

-CNN (CNN)Amid increasing tension with North Korea, Vice President Mike Pence will travel to South Korea on Saturday to begin his first official visit to the Asia-Pacific region.
+(CNN)Amid increasing tension with North Korea, Vice President Mike Pence will travel to South Korea Saturday, on a scheduled trip as part of his first official visit to the Asia-Pacific region.

 The trip comes at a critical moment for the Trump administration and US allies, after escalated posturing from North Korea's leader Kim Jong Un and growing concerns that the country may mark its most important holiday on Saturday with its sixth nuclear test.